When you turn 18 years

-Under Swedish law you become an adult when you turn 18 years.
-This mean that you do not have the same right to support and assistance as unaccompanied minors have and your application will be examined under the same rules as for adult asylum seekers.
+According to Swedish law, you become an adult the day you turn 18.
+This means that you do not have the same right to support and help as an unaccompanied minor, and your application must be examined according to the same rules as an adult asylum seeker.

-Just before you turn 18, or when the Swedish Migration Agency decides that your age will be changed to over 18, you will be summoned to a meeting where you will be given information about how your rights and obligations change when you turn 18.
+Shortly before you turn 18, or in connection with the Swedish Migration Agency deciding that your age will be changed to over 18, you will be invited to a meeting where you will receive information about how your rights and obligations will change when you turn 18.

 Guardian

-One important difference between being an unaccompanied minor and an adult asylum seeker is that, in general, you do not have the right to a guardian when you have turned 18.
-You guardian’s assignment ends since you are of legal age and no longer need a legal guardian.
-You have to handle all the contacts with the authorities and sign all documents by yourself.
+An important difference between being an unaccompanied minor and an adult asylum seeker is that once you turn 18, you usually do not have the right to a guardian.
+The guardian’s assignment ends because you are of legal age and no longer need a legal guardian.
+You can handle your contact with the authorities yourself and sign all necessary papers.

 Accommodation

 The Swedish Migration Agency is responsible for arranging temporary accommodation for all adult asylum seekers who need it.
-The municipality where you live can demand that the Swedish Migration Agency takes over responsibility for arranging temporary accommodation for you as soon as the municipality receives information that you have turned 18 or the Swedish Migration Agency has changed your age to over 18.
-This can happen even if you appeal the Swedish Migration Agency’s decision to change your age.
+The municipality where you live may require the Swedish Migration Agency to take over responsibility for arranging temporary accommodation for you as soon as the municipality is informed that you have turned 18 or if the Swedish Migration Agency has changed your age to 18.
+This can happen even if you appeal the Swedish Migration Agency's decision to change your age.

-If you need the help of the Swedish Migration Agency to arrange temporary accommodation, you cannot choose where you will live.
+If you need the Migration Agency's help with temporary accommodation, you will not be allowed to choose where to live.
 You must move to a place where the Swedish Migration Agency has vacant accommodation.
-The Swedish Migration Agency tries to arrange accommodation for you near the area where you used to live, but there is no guarantee that it will turn out like that.
+The Swedish Migration Agency will try to arrange accommodation for you close to the area where you have previously lived, but there are no guarantees that this will be the case.

-You can also choose to arrange accommodation on your own by, for example, living with relatives or friends.
-If so, you have to pay for the accommodation yourself.
+You can choose to arrange accommodation yourself, for example by staying with relatives or friends.
+Then you have to pay for your accommodation yourself.

 Talk to your reception unit if you need help arranging accommodation.